arp242/arp242.net/_posts/2017-04-22-php-fopen-is-broken.markdown

 Wrappers
 --------

-In a drunken bout of featuritis someone thought it would be a good feature to add “wrappers” to `fopen()` so you can use it to download files from HTTP, FTP, open archives, and so forth.
+`fopen()` supports the concept of “wrappers” so you can use it to download files from HTTP, FTP, open archives, and so forth.

 This may or may not work, depending on the value of `allow_url_fopen`.
 Every PHP installation behaves different!